Safe Driving with Pets

 • Physical barriers are designed for use in larger vehicles like SUVs.
 These can be made of metal or mesh, although the metal ones are sturdier.

-There are many other devices out there, and a simple look around should make it easy for you to secure your dog while you're driving.
+There are many devices out there, and a simple look around should make it easy for you to secure your dog while you’re driving, so that you can comply with the basic traffic laws of Georgia and not be operating your car in an unsafe and negligent manner.

 In fact, experts say that the kind of distractions caused by Buddy in the car, are almost the same as the distractions caused by texting while driving.
 However, while texting while driving has received nationwide attention, not too many people pay attention to the distraction caused by pets.